United Airlines Flight 227 Crash: The Disaster at SLC

 Flight 227: A Routine Trip Turns to Disaster

 United Airlines Flight 227, a Boeing 727, left New York’s LaGuardia Airport that morning, making stops along the way to its final destination in San Francisco.
 By the time it reached Denver, nothing was out of the ordinary.
-The flight crew changed, the passengers stretched their legs, and then the plane continued west.
+The flight crew changed, the passengers stretched their legs, and the plane continued west.

 At 5:47 p.m., Salt Lake City air traffic control cleared the plane for landing.